 Here’s a look at the average and median retirement account balances from among Vanguard retirement fund participants.
 Use it to help you gauge whether you should be prioritizing retirement savings over a college fund or other investments.

-Learn the Basics of Investing and Investing Terms
+Learn the Basics of Investing for Beginners and Investing Terms

 Whether you plan to one day manage your investments on your own or want to seek out help from an advisor, stock market news can come with a dizzying amount of terms.
 If you’re working with a financial advisor, don’t be afraid to ask questions about how the financial markets and your portfolio are working.
 If you’re reading up on stock market news, look up terms you come across, especially those that come up most often.